 At Roman Austin Personal Injury Lawyers, our Clearwater injury lawyers have over 75 years of experience handling car accident claims.
 Since 1996, we have recovered more than $95 million in verdicts and settlements for our clients.

-Call (727) 787-2500 or contact our law firm to request your free consultation with one of our car accident attorneys in Clearwater, Florida.
+Call (727) 787-2500 or contact our law firm in Clearwater to request your free consultation with one of our car accident attorneys in Florida.
 We are here to help you when you need a trusted legal advocate to stand up for your rights.

 How Our Clearwater Personal Injury Lawyers Can Help You After a Car Accident